The Gods Must Be Crazy: Plot

 Xi and his San tribe (Note: The San people are also known as the Bushmen, and are referred to as Bushmen throughout The Gods Must Be Crazy.
-Some sources specify Xi's tribe as being a Juǀʼhoansi tribe.) live happily in the Kalahari Desert, away from industrial civilization.
+Some sources specify Xi's tribe as being a Juǀʼhoansi tribe.) live happily in the Kalahari Desert, away from industrial civilisation.
 One day, a glass Coca-Cola bottle, thrown out of an airplane by a pilot, falls to the soft ground unbroken.
 Xi's people assume the bottle to be a gift from the gods, just like plants and animals, finding countless new uses for it, such as curing animal hides, carrying water, grinding roots, rolling dough, and tracing decorative circular shapes.
 Only one glass bottle exists, however, and members of the tribe are constantly demanding its use while conflict arises in the erstwhile peaceful tribe.
 As a result, Xi decides to make a pilgrimage to the edge of the world to dispose of the divisive object.

-Meanwhile, a biologist Andrew Steyn, who is studying the local wildlife in Botswana, is tasked by the local minister with bringing to the village Kate Thompson, a woman who quit her job as a journalist in Johannesburg to become a village school teacher in Botswana.
-Normally competent and efficient, Andrew becomes awkward and clumsy in Kate's presence.
-His transport task is made difficult by an ancient Land Rover without brakes that requires him to jump out of the car to place a stone wedge under a wheel, upsetting Kate.
+Meanwhile, biologist Andrew Steyn, who is studying the local wildlife in Botswana, is tasked by the local minister with bringing to the village Kate Thompson, a woman who quit her job as a journalist in Johannesburg, South Africa to become a village school teacher in Botswana.
+Normally competent and efficient, Andrew becomes awkward and clumsy in the presence of a lady.
+His transport task is made difficult by an ancient Land Rover without brakes that requires him to jump out of the car and place a stone wedge under a wheel to stop it (which his assistant and mechanic M'Pudi aptly calls "The Antichrist"), upsetting Kate.
 The car stalls while fording a deep river, requiring them to camp out for the night 30 miles from their destination, which Kate finds opportunistic.
-While Andrew is undressing for bed with his pants down, a wild boar attacks Andrew, who runs through bushes into a scantily clad Kate.
+While Andrew is undressing for bed with his pants down, a wild boar attacks him.
+As he runs through the bushes, he trips and falls onto a scantily clad Kate.
 Not witnessing a rhinoceros stamp out their campfire, Kate thinks Andrew put out the fire himself to scare her into seeking his protection.
 The next morning Kate gets stuck in a wait-a-bit tree; Andrew tries to rescue her and they both end up stuck together in their undergarments.
 Kate increasingly suspects that Andrew's bouts of clumsiness are calculated advances.
-Since their arrival at the village has been long delayed, a swaggering safari tour guide, Jack Hind, arrives to take Kate the rest of the way to the village.
-Andrew's assistant and mechanic, M'pudi, who has been married to seven women, counsels Andrew to explain himself to Kate.
+Since their arrival at the village has been long delayed, a swaggering safari tour guide named Jack Hind arrives to take Kate the rest of the way to the village.
+M'pudi, who has been married to seven women, counsels Andrew to explain himself to Kate.